What Are the Benefits of the Writing & Communication Center?

 Upon completion, forward certificates of each module to the Writing & Communication Center Coordinator.

-Just so new-hires feel comfortable and prepared before starting their sessions, we like to have our new-hires shadow a seasoned Writing & Communication Center staff member or Coordinator before starting their first session with students.
-Once the above training and shadowing is completed, tutors will be responsible for tutoring students in the writing process, including, but not limited to, collaborating with students on writing development, organization, argument, and evidence.
-After your first week, the Writing & Communication Center Coordinator will sit-in on one of your sessions (at a decent distant) to give you any helpful tips and tools to strengthen your tutorial sessions.
+Just so new hires feel comfortable and prepared before starting their sessions, we like to have our new-hires shadow a seasoned Writing & Communication Center staff member or Coordinator before starting their first session with students.
+Once the above training and shadowing are completed, tutors will be responsible for tutoring students in the writing process, including, but not limited to, collaborating with students on writing development, organization, argument, and evidence.
+After your first week, the Writing & Communication Center Coordinator will sit in on one of your sessions (at a decent distance) to give you any helpful tips and tools to strengthen your tutorial sessions.
 This is all to better strengthen your skills as a tutor and enhance your sessions with students.

 What Will My Schedule Be Like?
 How Much Will I Get Paid?

-Tutors have flexibility in their schedulin and typically work between six to twenty hours per week.
+Tutors have flexibility in their scheduling and typically work between six to twenty hours per week.
 As a Peer Writing Tutor, your contract allows you to work up to twenty hours a week.
 Professional Writing Tutors can work up to twenty-five to thirty hours a week, depending on their contract.
-However, the number of hours assigned are subject to FSU needs and budgetary considerations so even these numbers are subject to change.
-Currently, tutors are paid approximately $11 for undergraduates and $11.50 for gradute students.
+However, the number of hours assigned is subject to FSU needs and budgetary considerations so even these numbers are subject to change.
+Currently, tutors are paid approximately $11 for undergraduates and $11.50 for graduate students.